Second presidency of Donald Trump: Health policy

 By late April, the Trump administration had placed on leave and then temporarily rehired federal employees in the NIOSH, or National Institute of Occupational Safety and Health, who had been involved in monitoring for black lung disease.

 On June 9, Kennedy fired all 17 members of the Advisory Committee for Immunization Practices.
-He claimed that it "has become little more than a rubber stamp for any vaccine."
-Senator Bill Cassidy (R-Louisiana), a medical doctor, said "now the fear is that the ACIP will be filled up with people who know nothing about vaccines except suspicion."
-These firings came before a scheduled June 25 meeting in which the Committee was expected to issue new recommendations for vaccines including COVID-19.
+He claimed that it "has become little more than a rubber stamp for any vaccine".
+Senator Bill Cassidy, a medical doctor, said "now the fear is that the ACIP will be filled up with people who know nothing about vaccines except suspicion."
+These firings came before a scheduled June 25 meeting in which the committee was expected to issue new recommendations for vaccines including COVID-19.

-In late January, several CDC websites, pages, and datasets related to HIV and STI prevention, LGBT and youth health became unavailable for viewing.
-Shortly thereafter, the CDC ordered its scientists to retract or pause the publication of all research which had been submitted or accepted for publication, but not yet published, which included any of the following banned terms: "Gender, transgender, pregnant person, pregnant people, LGBT, transsexual, non-binary, nonbinary, assigned male at birth, assigned female at birth, biologically male, biologically female."
+In late January, several CDC websites, pages, and datasets related to HIV and STI prevention, and LGBT and youth health became unavailable for viewing.

 In mid-February, around 1,300 CDC employees were laid off.
 In April, it was reported that among the reductions were the elimination of the Freedom of Information Act team, the Division of Violence Prevention, labs involved in testing for antibiotic resistance, and the team responsible for recalls of hazardous infant products.
 Additional cuts affected the technology branch of the Center for Forecasting and Outbreak Analytics, which was established during the COVID-19 pandemic.

 On June 25, 2025, Kennedy announced that the U.S. was stopping its donations to the Gavi vaccine alliance, until Gavi can better demonstrate vaccine safety.
 The United States had been providing approximately 13 percent of Gavi's budget.

 On August 5, 2025, Secretary Kennedy announced that he was stopping 22 vaccine projects using mRNA technology, including Covid, RSV, and bird flu.
 A critic of this funding halt pointed out that mRNA vaccines have the potential for faster roll-out.

+On December 5, 2025, it was no longer systematically recommended for newborns of mothers having never gotten Hepatitis B to get vaccinated against this infection.
+The memos sparked indignation among most health experts.

+On February 24, 2026, more than a dozen U.S. states led by Democratic attorneys general filed a federal lawsuit against the Trump administration and its Department of Health and Human Services, challenging changes to the childhood vaccination schedule that reduced the number of routinely recommended immunisations and shifted some to "shared clinical decision-making".

+On August 10, 2026, Trump signed an executive order requiring the vaccine for measles, mumps, and rubella to be split into three separate shots, and recommending that "to the maximum extent feasible, all childhood immunizations should be administered at separate medical visits".